 Your mission, should you choose to accept it, is to discover the Gold Coast’s most biodiverse areas.

-Gold Coast families are encouraged to explore the City’s natural environment, with children invited to challenge themselves across 11 nature-based missions included in the Gold Coast Nature Passport.
+Gold Coast kids are encouraged to explore the City’s natural environment, challenging themselves across 11 nature-based missions included in the Gold Coast Nature Passport.

 Economy, Planning and Environment Committee Chair, Councillor Cameron Caldwell, said the initiative is a fantastic way to get children outdoors during the school holidays.